Unsupervised Behaviour Discovery with Quality-Diversity Optimisation: Experimental Setup

 \subsection{Tasks Under Study}

 The objective of our experiments is to assert the capabilities of AURORA to find a container of diverse high-performing behaviours for an agent.
 In all the tasks under study, the raw sensory data collected by the agent $\obs$ always contains all the information related to the hand-coded BD $\bdtask$.
 In other words, in each task, $\bdtask$ can be deduced from $\obs$.
 Nevertheless, in general, $\bdtask$ contains strictly less information than $\obs$.
-We will study three different QD tasks, with varying levels of discrepancy between $\bdtask$ and $\obs$.
+We will study three different QD tasks with various difficulties and varying levels of discrepancy between $\bdtask$ and $\obs$: \begin{itemize} \item The \textit{Maze} task is almost identical to the one implemented by Paolo et al. \cite{Paolo2019}.
+The only difference is that we considered a non-constant fitness function, to stay consistent with our other tasks.
+In that task, there is almost no discrepancy between $\bdtask$ and $\obs$. \item The \textit{Hexapod} task is more challenging than the Maze task, in a sense that it requires more QD iterations before reaching a decent coverage.
+In that task, there is a low discrepancy between $\bdtask$ and $\obs$. \item The \textit{Air-hockey} task requires fewer iterations than the previous ones to achieve a full coverage of the BD space.
+There is however a high discrepancy between $\bdtask$ and $\obs$. \end{itemize}

 A summarised description of the tasks is provided in Table~\ref{tab:variants_maze} and illustrations are depicted in Figure~\ref{fig:all_experiments}.